Instantons on the Blown-up Surface and the Affine Vertex Algebra: Perverse coherent sheaves on the blow-ups

-where $\mathbf{const}:=(1-r)c_1^2-(r^2-1)\chi(\mc{O}_S)+h^1(\mc{O}_S)$ only depends on $S$, $r$ and $c_1$. \end{theorem}
+where $\mathrm{const}:=(1-r)c_1^2-(r^2-1)\chi(\mc{O}_S)+h^1(\mc{O}_S)$ only depends on $S$, $r$ and $c_1$. \end{theorem}

-\begin{remark} We remind the reader that our convention is slightly different from \cite{1050282810787470592}, where they considered the Chern character $(r,p^*c_1-l[C],-n+\frac{l}{2}+\frac{c_1^2}{2})$, whereas our convention is chosen to fit with the extended Clifford algebra action in \cref{sec:666}. \end{remark}
+\begin{remark} We remind the reader that our convention is slightly different from \cite{1050282810787470592}, where they considered the Chern character $(r,p^*c_1-l[C],-n+\frac{l}{2}+\frac{c_1^2}{2})$, as we need to fit with the extended Clifford algebra action in \cref{sec:666}. \end{remark}